Sole trader or partnership income

 If you get any income from another source, such as employment income, you must report it each fortnight.

-What goes into the income test
+What’s included in the income test

 Your assessable income as a sole trader or business partner is your gross income minus the deductions we allow.